-A lot of speculation about pricing and availability for the very much anticipated Blackberry Playbook has been laid to rest, finally.
+A lot of speculation about pricing and availability for the very much anticipated Blackberry Playbook has been laid to rest, health finally.

-Today, RIM and Best Buy announced the pre-orders, pricing and launch date for the BlackBerry PlayBook tablet.
+Today, health RIM and Best Buy announced the pre-orders, pricing and launch date for the BlackBerry PlayBook tablet.
 The BlackBerry PlayBook with Wi-Fi will come in three models, featuring 16GB, 32GB or 64GB of storage at $499, $599 and $699 respectively.
 It is scheduled to be available on April 19 from all Best Buy stores and Best Buy Mobile stores in the U.S., as well as Best Buy and Future Shop stores in Canada.
 Customers in the U.S. and Canada can place their orders beginning today by visiting their local Best Buy, Best Buy Mobile or Future Shop store, or by ordering on-line atwww.bestbuy.com/playbook.
 On top of this there will be availability at more than 20,000 retail outlets including AT&T stores, Best Buy, Office Depot, RadioShack, Staples, and Verizon stores.

 The Blackberry Playbook boosts some impressive features, including: